-If you’re new to investing the sheer amount of options you have can be more than overwhelming.
+If you’re new to investing, the sheer number of options you have can be more than overwhelming.
 You not only have to decide what to invest in, but you also have to determine what type of account to open and where to open it.

 This is the predicament I’ve found myself in.

 You see, I’ve just begun to get my feet wet with investing.
-My first investment was a shot in the dark – I bought a few medical marijuana penny stocks thinking I was going to double my money.
-(Feel free to laugh!)
+My first investment was a shot in the dark — I bought a few medical marijuana penny stocks thinking I was going to double my money (feel free to laugh!).
 Unfortunately that didn’t happen.
-What did happen was I lost 75 percent of the money I invested.
+What did happen was I lost 75% of the money I invested.
 Lesson learned.

 That was the question I needed the answers to and here’s what I found out.

 Just in case you didn’t know, there are three popular types of IRAs: the Roth IRA, traditional IRA, and SEP IRA.
 According to my research, there are actually a total of 11 different IRAs!
 You can view a list of all of them here.

 With a Roth IRA, you are investing after-tax dollars.
 This means you won’t have to pay taxes on the money when you withdraw — which is why the Roth is so popular.

 The maximum contribution amount for 2014 is $5,500 (or $6,500 if you’re over 50.).
 There are also income limits regarding opening up a Roth IRA.
 If you’re single, you can earn up to $114,000 and still be able to contribute the full $5,500.
 The limit is $181,000 for married couples.

 With a traditional IRA, you are contributing pre-tax dollars.
 This retirement account will lower your income tax bill now and then when you withdraw your money you’ll pay income taxes.
 The same contribution and income limits apply to the traditional IRA and the Roth IRA.